Skip to Calculator

 3. What's your labor rate if the installation takes longer than expected?

 Itemized quotes are easier to compare than bundled lump-sum quotes.
 A plumber who can't tell you the unit cost separately from labor is harder to evaluate.
+The Department of Energy's water heating guide is a good reference for sizing and efficiency ratings before you call around for quotes.

 Read our guide on how much plumbers charge for current regional labor rates.